LJAM96/plex-edition-manager/README.md

 At each scheduled firing the web UI launches a `--all` task (unless one is already running) and logs whether the trigger ran or was skipped.

+### Cached progress
+Runs now store a lightweight cache in `config/progress-cache.json`.
+Each movie's Plex `updatedAt` and media size are tracked so unchanged titles are automatically skipped on subsequent passes.
+Remove that file (or edit entries) if you want to force a full refresh—for example after changing module logic or when you intentionally need to reprocess everything.

 ### Remote/headless host
 1. Start the server and bind to an external interface, e.g.
    ```